economicalstories/WALLS/README.md

 ## Credits
 - **Survey Questions:** Adapted from the WVS Wave 7 Master Questionnaire.
-- **Inspiration:** Based on Ludwig Wittgenstein’s work on language and meaning.
+- **Inspiration:** Based on Ludwig Wittgenstein's work on language and meaning.
-- **Technology:** Built using OpenAI’s GPT models and modern data visualization tools.
+- **Technology:** Built using OpenAI's GPT models and modern data visualization tools.

 ---